HeavY-Futhark/kafka_gps/README.md

 - 8000 for the api.
 If one of these is used by another program, the creation of the corresponding container will be impossible.

+## Network issues
+When connected to eduroam, pip seems to be unable to locate the packages.